oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 ```

-## Monitoring the configuration for changes
+## Step 5: Monitoring the configuration for changes
 <details><summary><b>How it works</b></summary>